bsarsgard/GodotFirebaseWiki/Firestore.md

 Internally, the `FirestoreCollection` instance will call the `dict2fields()` , used to convert the dictionary of fields into the correct format for Firestore to use.

-**NOTE!** this function will automatically update *only* the fields specified in the requests.
+**NOTE!** this function will automatically update *only* those fields specified in the requests.
 This will help you update your document without overwriting those fields you don't specify in the request and don't want to touch.
 For instance, if the document in this example was like this (before the update):
 ```
 {